GeoffreyFClark/Poker-Hand-Strength-Evaluator/README.md

 <br>

 ## UPDATE:
-Frontend essentially complete.
-Takes user input for hand_cards and optional table_cards.
-Algo1 or Algo2 is called using these parameters to generate the output to be displayed in the frontend.
+Frontend is fundamentally complete.
+It takes user input for hand_cards and optional table_cards.
+Algo1 or Algo2 is called using these parameters to generate output.

 TO DO: The plan is to implement Combinatorial Analysis algorithms to output a percentile for the user's hand among all possible poker hand combinations (taking into account 0 to 5 provided table cards).
-- 1. Iterative Approach Using Hash Tables
+- Iterative Approach Using Hash Tables
-- 2. Recursive Approach Using Graphs
+- Recursive Approach Using Graphs

-If 3 table cards are input along w the user's hand (2 cards), we can output an additional percentile based on the user's input vs the poker dataset of 5 card combos.
+If 3 table cards are input along w the user's 2 hand cards, we can output an additional percentile based on the user's input vs the poker dataset of 5 card combos.